N142

 You may like

-Thunderbirds 2 & 4 by Dinky Toys, No. 106.
-Very, very near mint/boxed (bubble pack issue).
-Version with BODY COLOUR BASE & RED LEGS.
-A First for QDT!
-From The Bluehouse Collection of fine Corgi.
-QDT starting bid £300.
+Spectrum Patrol Car by Dinky Toys, No. 103.
+Very, very near mint/boxed.
+In rare tall card box with bubble lid.
+From The Bluehouse Collection.
+Starting bid £300.
 Please note that QDT apply 12.5% buyer's commission.